Data binding

 })

-If the object’s key and value are identical, this can be indirectly expressed.
+If the key and value of the object are the same, it can also be expressed indirectly.

 <template is="objectCombine" data="{{foo, bar}}"></template>